-By reducing the blood pressure and the risk of heart attack, onions promote the heart health.
-Also, they help prevent plaque buildup in the arteries, thanks to the quercetin.
+By reducing blood pressure and the risk of heart attack, onions promote heart health.
+Also, they help prevent plaque buildup in the arteries, thanks to quercetin.

 Other benefits of onions include improved digestion, bowel movement, bone density, and immune system.

 What’s more, the folate content in onions can help alleviate depression.
-It can also improve the mood, appetite, and sleep.
+It can also improve mood, appetite, and sleep.

-As you can see, onions are incredibly healthy, but are they affecting the blood sugar?
+As you can see, onions are incredibly healthy, but are they affecting blood sugar?

 Well, they contain chromium which helps regulate blood glucose.
-On the other hand, the sulfur it contains increases the secretion of insulin, thus reducing the blood glucose levels.
+On the other hand, the sulfur it contains increases the secretion of insulin, thus reducing blood glucose levels.

-According to a research in the journal Environmental Health Insights, red onions can help reduce blood glucose levels in people with type 1 and type 2 diabetes.
+According to research in the journal Environmental Health Insights, red onions can help reduce blood glucose levels in people with type 1 and type 2 diabetes.

 In 2014, the journal Nutrition published the results of a meta-analysis which states eating raw onion can stabilize liver enzymes and reduce blood sugar levels in people with type 2 diabetes.

-Another 2015 rat study shows that onion extract can reduce total cholesterol and blood sugar levels when given with metformin.
+Another Web MD shows that onion extract can reduce total cholesterol and blood sugar levels when given with metformin.
 All rats had diabetes and received a different dose of onion extract along with metformin.